|<< Back to Trucking Industry

-- Motor Carrier Safety Forms and Publications.
-Federal Motor Carrier Safety Administration (FMCSA), (2006).
+- Motor Carrier Safety Publications & Reports.
+Federal Motor Carrier Safety Administration (FMCSA), (2014).
 Makes available the latest forms and publications from FMCSA.

 - National Crash Analysis Center.
 US Department of Transportation (DOT), Federal Highway Administration (FHWA)/National Highway Transportation Safety Administration (NHTSA), (2007).
 Concentrates on vehicle crash research, including biomechanics and safety research.
 The federally-funded FHWA/NHTSA National Crash Analysis Center (NCAC) is a successful collaborative effort among the Federal Highway Administration (FHWA), the National Highway Traffic Safety Administration (NHTSA) and the George Washington University (GWU).

 - Preventing Worker Injuries and Deaths from Traffic-Related Motor Vehicle Crashes.
 US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 98-142 (Alert), (1998, July).
 Many workers are at high risk of injury and death from traffic-related motor vehicle crashes.
 Approximately three workers die from these crashes each day.